gsointerfaithimmigrantjustice@gmail.com | 336-540-4401 | Follow us on Facebook ↗

 Church World Service Needs Donations for the Refugee Feeding Network

-Due to a bill that passed last July, many of our refugee neighbors are no longer eligible for SNAP benefits.
-In response, Church World Service Greensboro is partnering with A Simple Gesture, Out of the Garden Project, and the community to provide culturally appropriate foods to refugees in our area — and we need your help to sustain these efforts!
+Due to a bill that passed last July, many refugee neighbors are no longer eligible for SNAP benefits.
+Church World Service Greensboro is partnering with A Simple Gesture and Out of the Garden Project to provide culturally appropriate foods — and needs your help!

-Some most-needed items are cooking oil, flour, sugar, jasmine rice, Nido (powdered milk), and black tea.
-See the website for a full list of needed items!
+Most-needed items: cooking oil, flour, sugar, jasmine rice, Nido (powdered milk), and black tea.
+See the full list →

 Take Action